 It’s important to know that sheens are not consistent between product lines: Cashmere Flat has a very different look that SuperPaint Flat.

 There are rules of thumb for sheen, but they are only a very rough guide.
-For example, I like a bit of sheen on some walls, but my wife does not.
-Therefore, we have nothing but flat sheen in our house.
+For example, I like a bit of sheen on the exterior, but my wife does not.
+Therefore our house is, of course, flat sheen.

 - Flat – ideal for ceilings, master bedrooms and formal living rooms.
 The minimal light reflectance creates a soothing, comforting environment.

 - Eggshell – slightly more light reflectance than Flat and is ideal for living spaces and bedrooms.